SR-22 Insurance in Wisconsin

 If an SR22 form is required, it is important to notify your insurance company immediately and ensure that a form is filed to WisDOT.
 Failing to file will result in additional penalties, such as the denial of an occupational license or the inability to reinstate your driver’s license or vehicle registration.

 SR-22 insurance must be maintained for three years beginning from the date you were eligible to reinstate your Wisconsin driver’s license.
-If your insurance is cancelled during this three-year period or if there is a lapse in your policy, your driver’s license and vehicle registration may be suspended for a second time.
+If your insurance is canceled during this three-year period or if there is a lapse in your policy, your driver’s license and vehicle registration may be suspended for a second time.
 You would then be required to reobtain proper insurance coverage as well as pay any reinstatement fees in order to reinstate your license again.